Zelirian/ucalyptus/README.md

+"In science, self-satisfaction is death.
+Personal self-satisfaction is the death of the scientist.
+Collective self-satisfaction is the death of the research.
+It is restlessness, anxiety, dissatisfaction, agony of mind that nourish science."
+ -- _Jacques-Lucien Monod_

 # About Me
 - Primarily a researcher in Computer Vision , with specific interests in answering these questions:
     - Does knowing the topology of datasets help solve Variational Inference and Manifold Learning tasks?